cheetahfelidae/CS5012-P1/README.txt

-##### README file for hmm-pos-tagger #####
+##### README File for Hidden Markov Model part-of-speech tagger #####

-This is a Hidden Markov Model part-of-speech tagger for Catalan.
-Program uses HMM for modeling/learning the tagged corpus and the Viterbi Algorithm for decoding.
-Laplace smoothing is used in learning to cover unseen words and tags transitions.
+- Program uses HMM for modeling and learning the tagged corpus and the Viterbi Algorithm for decoding.
+- Laplace smoothing is used in learning to cover unseen words and tags transitions.

-The accuracy of this utility is 94.23%

-Source Code : There are 2 main python files.
+Source Code : There are 3 python files as follow.

-Usage:
+    main.py -> This is main python file which will run hmm_learn.py and hmm_decode.py consecutively.

-	1. hmmlearn3.py --> This is the python code to learn existing tagged corpus and generate the model for decoding.
+	    - hmm_learn.py --> This is used for learning existing tagged corpus and generating the model for decoding.

-	Input: Give the input path of tagged corpus file (corpus -> catalan_corpus_train_tagged.txt)

-	eg. > python hmmlearn3.py /path/to/input

-	Output: This will output "hmmmodel.txt" file (sample model fileavailable in Sample Outputs folder).

-	2. hmmdecode3.py --> This is the python code to decode untagged corpus and assign tags to them.
+	    - hmm_decode.py --> This is used for decoding untagged corpus and assigning tags to them.

-	Input: Give the input path of raw untagged corpus file (corpus -> catalan_corpus_dev_raw.txt).
-The code picks up the hmmmodel.txt internally.

-	> python hmmdecode3.py /path/to/input

-	Output: This will output "hmmoutput.txt" file (sample model fileavailable in Sample Outputs folder).
-You can compare this output with standard output file available in (corpus -> catalan_corpus_dev_tagged.txt) for accuracy calculation.

-Note: Corpus folder also includes a small english corpus for small scale testing.
+Usage :
+    main.py --> there are 3 required commandline arguments as below
+        - the desired corpus which is used as training and testing data (95% for training and the remaining for testing) there are available seven corpora for this programme
+                1. 'brown'
+                2. 'conll2000'
+                3. 'conll2002'
+                4. 'alpino'
+                5. 'dependency_treebank'
+                6. 'treebank'
+                7. 'floresta'

+        - the output path of the generated model
+        - the output path of the words with their assigned tags

+        e.g. python main.py brown hmm-model.txt hmm_output.txt